-Besides providing travellers with a colourful new 20,000 m2 space reflecting Montréal’s creativity, ADM wished to go even further and aim for LEED certification.
+Besides providing travellers with a colourful new 20,000 m2 space reflecting Montréal’s creativity, the international jetty expansion has been awarded LEED Silver certification.

-The four-storey building fully complies with the highest environmental and energy requirements and is designed to earn LEED certification.
+The four-storey building fully complies with the highest environmental and energy requirements.
 Its extensive sustainable development features include a sustainable envelope, energy efficient lighting and air conditioning systems, the integration of water reduction devices, the use of local or recycled materials, and the efficient management of construction waste.

 THE TOP SIX LEED INITIATIVES IMPLEMENTED